 The Byzantine Dark Age

-The centuries after Justinian's death are sometimes referred to as the Byzantine "Dark Age” and for good reason, as a series of misfortunes befell the empire.
+Justinian I died in 565.
+The centuries after Justinian's death are sometimes referred to as the Byzantine "Dark Age," as a series of misfortunes befell the empire.

 In the west, much of the territory that Justinian had captured was lost.
-By the beginning of the seventh century, "much of Italy was under Lombard rule, Gaul was in Frankish hands and the coastal regions of Spain, the final acquisition of Justinian's re-conquest, were soon to fall to the Visigoths,” writes Andrew Louth, a professor at Durham University, in a chapter of the book "The Cambridge History of the Byzantine Empire" (Cambridge University Press, 2008).
+By the beginning of the seventh century, "much of Italy was under Lombard rule, Gaul was in Frankish hands and the coastal regions of Spain, the final acquisition of Justinian's re-conquest, were soon to fall to the Visigoths," Andrew Louth, emeritus professor of Patristic and Byzantine Studies at Durham University, wrote in a chapter of the book "The Cambridge History of the Byzantine Empire" (Cambridge University Press, 2008).

-“This radical upheaval, together with the persistent aggression of the Arabs against the remaining Byzantine lands and the incursions of Slavs and peoples hailing from the central European steppe into the Balkans, accelerated the transition of the cities of the eastern Mediterranean world that was already well underway,” writes Louth.
+Louth noted that between 630 and 660, much of the empire's eastern territory, including Egypt, was conquered by Arab kingdoms, notably such as the Rashidun and Umayyad caliphates.
+This significantly weakened the Byzantine position.
+"This radical upheaval, together with the persistent aggression of the Arabs against the remaining Byzantine lands and the incursions of Slavs and peoples hailing from the central European steppe into the Balkans, accelerated the transition of the cities of the eastern Mediterranean world that was already well underway," Louth wrote.

-"By the end of the (seventh) century the cities had lost much of their social and cultural significance and survived as fortified enclaves,” used also for markets he writes.
-“Even Constantinople barely survived, and did so in much reduced circumstances."
+"By the end of the (seventh) century the cities had lost much of their social and cultural significance and survived as fortified enclaves," as well as markets, Louth added.
+"Even Constantinople barely survived, and did so in much reduced circumstances."

-These difficult times perhaps contributed to iconoclasms that occurred in the eighth and ninth centuries A.D.
-During these periods, much Byzantine religious artwork was destroyed in fear that they were heretical.
+These difficult times perhaps contributed to the iconoclasm that occurred in the eighth and ninth centuries in the Byzantine Empire.
+During this period, much Byzantine religious artwork was destroyed.

-Byzantium never returned to the "golden age" it had reached during Justinian's rule.
-Nevertheless, the military situation stabilized in the ninth century and by the 11th century, Byzantium had gained back a considerable amount of territory that it had lost.
+Byzantium never returned to the "golden age" it had experienced during Justinian's rule.
+Nevertheless, the military situation stabilized in the ninth century, and by the 11th century, Byzantium had regained a considerable amount of territory that it had lost.

-By the time of the death of Emperor Basil II in December 1025, after a reign of almost 50 years, Byzantium was "the dominant power of the Balkans and Middle East, with apparently secure frontiers along the Danube, in the Armenian highlands and beyond the Euphrates,” writes Michael Angold, a professor at the University of Edinburgh, in a separate chapter of "The Cambridge History of the Byzantine Empire."
-Additionally, they had succeeded in spreading Christianity to the north.
+By the time of Emperor Basil II's death in December 1025, after a reign of almost 50 years, Byzantium was "the dominant power of the Balkans and Middle East, with apparently secure frontiers along the Danube, in the Armenian highlands and beyond the Euphrates," Michael Angold, professor emeritus at the University of Edinburgh, wrote in another chapter of "The Cambridge History of the Byzantine Empire."
+Additionally, the Byzantines succeeded in spreading Christianity to Russia.

-Angold notes that this comeback, of sorts, was tenuous to say the least.
+However, this comeback of sorts was tenuous to say the least.
 "Fifty years later, Byzantium was struggling for its existence.
-All its frontiers were breached,” he writes.
-By this time, nomads were entering Turkey and the Danube provinces, while the Normans had seized its Italian territories.
+All its frontiers were breached," Angold wrote.
+By this time, nomads were entering Turkey and the Danube provinces, while the Normans had seized the Byzantine Empire's Italian territories.

 The Fourth Crusade

-This meant that in 1203, when a group of cash strapped crusaders were looking for money to finance an expedition to Egypt, they were willing to hear out Prince Alexius Angelos, a claimant to the Byzantine throne, who encouraged them to journey to Constantinople before going to Egypt.
+This meant that in 1203, a number of cash-strapped crusaders who were looking for money to finance a military expedition to Egypt were willing to hear out Alexius Angelos, a claimant to the Byzantine throne who encouraged the crusaders to journey to Constantinople.

-If “they helped to reinstate him in Constantinople he would pay them 200,000 marks, give them all the supplies they needed and provide an army of 10,000 men.
-He would also place the Greek Orthodox Church under the authority of the papacy,” writes Jonathan Phillips, a professor at the University of London, in an article in History Today.
+Alexius Angelos promised the crusaders that if "they helped to reinstate him in Constantinople he would pay them 200,000 marks, give them all the supplies they needed and provide an army of 10,000 men.
+He would also place the Greek Orthodox Church under the authority of the papacy," Jonathan Phillips, a professor at the Royal Holloway University of London, wrote in an article in History Today in 2004.

-When the crusaders succeeded in taking the city in 1204, they sacked it and put a new line of "Latin" kings from the west on its throne.
-These rulers would remain in place until a Greek general named Michael Palaeologus re-took Constantinople and crowned himself Michael VIII (reign 1259-1282).
+The crusaders succeeded in taking Constantinople in 1204;, they sacked the city and installed a new line of "Latin" kings from the west on the Byzantine throne.
+These rulers would remain in place until a Greek general named Michael Palaeologus re-took Constantinople and crowned himself Michael VIII in1261 (he went on to rule until 1282).